DataDog/documentation/content/en/real_user_monitoring/session_replay/developer_tools.md

 ## Overview

 Session Replay's Browser Dev Tools are built-in debugging tools that can help you troubleshoot issues in your applications.
-There is no additional configuration needed for Dev Tools.
+You do not need to configure anything to use Browser Dev Tools.

 ## Browser Dev Tools